-Many important tasks, such as planning, parsing, and sequence alignment, can be represented as shortest-path problems.
+Important tasks as diverse as planning and sequence alignment can be represented as shortest-path problems.
 If sufficient computation is available, optimal solutions to such problems can be found using A search with an admissible heuristic [Hart et al., 1968].
 However, in many practical scenarios, time is limited or costly and it is not desirable, or even feasible, to look for the least-cost path.
-Furthermore, in dynamic environments, a plan's chance of becoming invalid increases with time, making any plan based on current knowledge less valuable as time passes.
-Instead of ensuring an optimal solution, search effort should be carefully allocated in a way that balances the cost of the paths found with the required computation time.
-This trade-off is expressed by the user's utility function, which specifies the subjective value of every combination of solution quality and search time.
-In this paper, we introduce a new shortest-path algorithm called BUGSY that explicitly acknowledges the user's utility function and uses it to guide its search.
+Search effort must be carefully allocated in a way that balances the cost of the paths found with the required computation time.
+This tradeoff is expressed by the user's utility function, which specifies the subjective value of every combination of solution quality and search time.
+In this paper, we introduce a new shortestpath algorithm called BUGSY that explicitly incorporates the user's utility function and uses it to guide its search.

-A is a best-first search in which the 'open list' of unexplored nodes is sorted by f(n) = g(n) + h(n), where g(n)
+A is a best-first search in which the 'open list' of unexplored nodes is sorted by f(n) = g(n) + h(n), where g(n) denotes the cost experienced in reaching a node n from the initial state and h(n) is typically a lower bound on the cost of reaching a solution from n.
+A is optimal in the sense that no algorithm that returns an optimal solution using the same lower bound function h(n) visits fewer nodes [Dechter and

-Elisabeth H. Crawford Computer Science Department Carnegie Mellon University Pittsburgh PA 15213 USA ehc at cs.cmu dot edu denotes the known cost of reaching a node n from the initial state and h(n) is typically a lower bound on the cost of reaching a solution from n.
-A is optimal in the sense that no algorithm that returns an optimal solution using the same lower bound function h(n) visits fewer nodes [Dechter and Pearl, 1988].
+Pearl, 1988].
 However, in many applications solutions are needed faster than A can provide them.
 To find a solution faster, it is common practice to increase the weight of h(n)via $f(n) = g(n) + w \cdot h(n)$, with $w \ge 1$ [Pohl, 1970].
-There are many variants of weighted A search, including A{ε}^{} [Pearl and Kim, 1982], Anytime A [Hansen et al., 1997; Zhou and Hansen, 2002], and ARA [Likhachev et al., 2004].
-In ARA, for example, a series of solutions of decreasing cost is returned over time.
+In the recently proposed ARA algorithm [Likhachev et al., 2004], this scheme is extended to return a series of solutions of decreasing cost over time.
 The weight w is initially set to a high value and then decremented by δ after each solution.
 If allowed to continue, w eventually reaches 1 and the cheapest path is discovered.
 Of course, finding the optimal solution this way takes longer than simply running A directly.

 These algorithms suffer from two inherent difficulties.
 First, it is not well understood how to set w or δ to best satisfy the user's needs.
+Because it is linked to solution cost rather than solving time, it is not clear how to achieve a desired trade-off.
 Setting w too high or δ too low can result in many poor-quality solutions being returned, wasting time.
-But if w is set too low or δ too high, the algorithm may take a very long time to find a solution.
-Therefore, to use a weighted A technique like ARA the user must perform many pilot experiments in each new problem domain to find good parameter settings.
+But if wis set too low or δ too high, the algorithm may take a very long time to find a solution.
+Therefore, to use a weighted A technique the user must perform many pilot experiments in each new problem domain to find good parameter settings.